 While enterprise users are likely to have different default settings than a home user, although this is not always the case, preventing malware from running in a standard user session should be high up your list of priorities as hackers adapt their wares for least privilege environments.

-All supported versions of Windows have built-in application whitelisting technology that can be used to prevent untrusted software running in a user session.
+All supported versions of Windows have built-in application allow listing technology that can be used to prevent untrusted software running in a user session.
 As malware infection methods evolve, signature-based antivirus solutions can’t be relied on to provide protection against the thousands of new malware variants that appear every day.